brittleru/registerpage/README.md

 # Register Site for interview test
 ### Brief
 This was the interview test for my first job in programing at Waydev.
-I had to create a web application with register, login and to not modify the tables from phpMyAdmin.
+I had to create a web application in Laravel which should have a register page, a login page and to not modify the tables from phpMyAdmin.

 ### My solution